osisoft/AVEVA-Adapter-BACnet-Docs/V1/OSIsoft Adapter for BACnet overview/OSIsoft Adapter for BACnet principles of operation.md

 ## Stream creation

 The BACnet adapter creates types upon receiving the value update for a stream.
-One stream is created for every selected BACnet item in the data selection configuration.
+One stream is created for every selected BACnet item in data selection configuration.

 ## Data collection

 The BACnet adapter collects time-series data from selected BACnet dynamic variables through BACnet subscriptions (unsolicited reads).
-The adapter supports the Data Access (DA) part of BACnet specification.
+The adapter supports Data Access (DA) as part of the BACnet specification.

 ## Streams by BACnet adapter